astrazeneca-cgr-publications/JARVIS/modules/PAPER.md

 - JARVIS for UTR with structured already ranks pretty highly.
 Hopefully, by combining both structured and sequences it will exceed CADD performace too. -- It reaches almost the same level; can try a bit deeper CNN

 - Check results at 'denovodb_benchmarking-ssc/ .. /intergenic.all_scores.pdf'

+- Window-length and MAF sensitivity analisis (in misc/) have been performed

+- For conseration-based training, discard regions with 0 phastCons value (non-conserved) -- Results are greate with a labelset_size of 10,000 and 50,000 (tested with these).
+I can stick with the 50,000 as my main to train my final models!